HELOC vs mortgage: What's the difference?

 Main differences between a HELOC vs mortgage

-Mortgages are typically long-term loans with fixed interest rates.
-This means that the monthly payments will remain the same for the life of the loan, making it easier to budget for your mortgage payments.
+Fixed rate first mortgages are typically long-term loans.
+The fixed rate means that the monthly payments will remain the same for the life of the loan, making it easier to budget for your mortgage payments.

-On the other hand, HELOCs are typically shorter-term loans with variable interest rates.
+On the other hand, HELOCs are typically comprised of a draw period and a repayment period that together may span a total term of 20-25 years with variable interest rates.
 This means that your monthly payments could go up or down depending on changes in the market and how much you borrow.

 Both mortgages and HELOCs have their advantages and disadvantages.
 It is important to speak with a lender to determine which type of loan is right for you based on your unique circumstances.